 For $3-$15/month, a website can be placed on “shared hosting.”
 At White Buffalo Websites, we offer shared hosting to our customers at no cost.
 We currently host over one hundred business and student websites through shared hosting.

-It is important to read the fine print when looking at servers that are advertised at a lower price.
-To purchase a server for $3/month, you are often required to purchase five years of website hosting.
+It is important to read the fine print when looking at services that are advertised at a lower price.
+To purchase a website hosting for $3/month, you are often required to purchase five years of website hosting.
 You are free to leave this host before the five years are up but you won’t get your money back.

 Most shared hosting plans come with a cPanel. cPanel allows you to publish websites, organize web files, and create email accounts.
 For example, cPanel makes it simple to set up email for employees and add additional websites to your plan (Add-ons Domains).
 Shared hosting plans work fine for WordPress and will usually offer a one-touch button in the cPanel to allow you to create a WordPress website.

 Pros and Cons of Shared Hosting

 - cPanel with its myriad of options, most notably email

 - More down time

 - Requires a backup solution